aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 ## Get Started
 ### Github
-The Quikly integration with Github enables fast and easy reporting to speed up issue creation.
-When a test that has been run on the Quikly platform, fails, you can be immediately notified in your teams Github.
-Quikly will open an issue with details about the test as well as the logs from the test run.
+The Wring integration with Github enables fast and easy reporting to speed up issue creation.
+When a test that has been run on the Wring platform, fails, you can be immediately notified in your teams Github.
+Wring will open an issue with details about the test as well as the logs from the test run.
 This helps you stay on top of any errors and keep track of the progress.

 To setup a Github integration, click on the Github card on.
 This will bring up a modal asking for some info to get started.